biicode/docs/c++/dependencies.rst

 *  ``erincatto/box2d:10`` and ``diego/glfw:1``.
 |
-Write your preferred versions on your ``requirements.bii`` and biicode will use those versions on your project:
+Write your preferred versions on your ``biicode.conf`` and biicode will use those versions on your project:

 .. code-block:: text

-	# This file contains your block external dependencies references
+	[requirements]
+		# required blocks (with version)
 		erincatto/box2d: 10
 		diego/glfw:1

 Checking dependencies
 ----------------------